What’s a CBD E-liquid?

 • PG (Propylene glycol) – A clear, colourless liquid which is usually used as a flavouring carrier in food products.
 It has been utilised in asthma inhalers and nebulisers since the 1950s.
 Propylene glycol delivers the flavour very well and provides strong throat hit.

 • VG (Vegetable Glycerin) – A colourless, odourless, and tasteless viscous liquid.
 VG is exclusively derived from plants (soybeans or palm).
-E-liquids can be made from up of 100 % VG or PG, however, nowadays e-liquids are usually mixed to take advantage of both.
+E-liquids can be made from up to 100 % VG or PG, however, nowadays e-liquids are usually mixed to take advantage of both.
 Vegetable glycerine is thicker than Propylene glycol and it doesn’t dissolve the CBD as good as the PG.
 It produces better vapour than PG and is a great sweetener as well.

 Nowadays you can pick from so many flavours from Creme Brulee to a breakfast cereal, choosing is like standing in the middle of a candy store.